-Business Intelligence: The new Exalytics In-Memory Machine comes with one Terabyte of RAM and it supports Hybrid Columnar Compression.
+Business Intelligence: The new Exalytics In-Memory Machine (no link, page no longer exists) comes with one Terabyte of RAM and it supports Hybrid Columnar Compression.
 This means you can now analyze Multi-Terabyte datasets in seconds that used to take days to analyze before.
 How would that kind of BI power change your day to day business decisions?

 Moving into a Cloud Model: Cloud Computing is all about massive standardization, self-service and metering/billing.
 Engineered Systems are solving the standardization part, self-service, metering and billing are solved through Oracle’s Middleware and management solutions.
 Now, you can turn your infrastructure into a Database-as-a-Service (DBaaS), PaaS and SaaS environment.
 Why is this not just consolidation but a new business generator?
 Because for the first time in IT history (actually, the second, if you count the mainframe), you can show the value of your IT services to your departments in Dollars and Pennies!
 And through self-service APIs, you can enable your departments to reduce their time to market, try out new stuff faster and generate better business models.
 This creates a nice upward spiral: The next time your company celebrates a business success, you’ll be able to show exactly how your IT contributed to it, and how more IT helped close that business faster, better and with less risk.
 That will help you justify a bigger IT budget and so on.